cartesi/docs/docs/cartesi-rollups/overview.md

 * [**DApp Back-end**](../cartesi-rollups/dapp-architecture.md#back-end), the application's state and verifiable logic, which corresponds to the DApp's smart contract.
 The back-end runs inside the Cartesi Machine as a regular Linux application.
 * [**DApp Front-end**](../cartesi-rollups/dapp-architecture.md#front-end), the application's user-facing interface, such as a web app.

-The diagram below explains the overall architecture:
+The diagram below shows the overall architecture:
 ![img](./core-components.png)

 :::note